davidusb-geek/emhass/README.md

 For example, the following line command can be used to perform a day-ahead optimization task:
 ```
 emhass --action 'dayahead-optim' --config '/home/user/emhass'
 ```
-Before running any valuable command you need to modify the config.yaml and secrets.yaml files.
+Before running any valuable command you need to modify the `config.yaml` and `secrets.yaml` files.
+These files should contain the information adapted to your own system.
+To do this take a look at the special section for this in the [documentation](https://emhass.readthedocs.io/en/latest/config.html).

 ## Home Assistant integration

-To integrate with home assistant we will need to define some shell commands in the configuration.yaml file and some basic automations in the automations.yaml file.
+To integrate with home assistant we will need to define some shell commands in the `configuration.yaml` file and some basic automations in the `automations.yaml` file.

-In configuration.yaml:
+In `configuration.yaml`:
 ```
 shell_command:
   dayahead_optim: /home/user/emhass/scripts/dayahead_optim.sh
   publish_data: /home/user/emhass/scripts/publish_data.sh
 ```
-And in automations.yaml:
+And in `automations.yaml`:
 ```
 - alias: EMHASS day-ahead optimization
   trigger: